MomsTEAM Institute, Inc. (“MTI”) is a tax-exempt 501(c)(3) nonprofit based in Concord, Massachusetts.

 MTI and its founding Executive Director, Brooke de Lench, have consistently demonstrated visionary leadership on a wide range of sports safety issues, including:

-— Concussions and repetitive head impacts: A leading authority on head injuries in sports, neurosurgeon Dr. Robert Cantu (who was MomsTEAM’s concussion expert from 2001 until 2007), considers the MomsTEAM Concussion Safety Center, launched in 2001, to be the “pioneer in concussion education.”
+— Concussions and repetitive head impacts: A leading authority on head injuries in sports, Boston University neurosurgeon and Concussion Legacy Institute co-founder Dr. Robert Cantu (who was MomsTEAM’s concussion expert from 2001 until 2007), considers the MomsTEAM Concussion Safety Center, launched in 2001, to be the “pioneer in concussion education.”
 MTI began calling for the creation of a safe concussion reporting environment for athletes as early as 2004, a full ten years before emerging research suggested that creating a climate in which athletes feel comfortable in reporting symptoms was more likely to increase reporting rates than concussion education alone.

 — Importance of certified athletic trainers: MTI has been in the vanguard of efforts to put ATs on the sidelines at sports practices and games at every high school in the country.